 A hazardous waste manifest must accompany most hazardous waste that is shipped off site.
 The Uniform Hazardous Waste Manifest is the shipping document that travels with hazardous waste from the point of generation, through transportation, to the final treatment, storage, and disposal facility (TSDF).
 Each party in the chain of shipping, including the generator, signs and keeps one of the manifest copies, creating a "cradle-to-grave" tracking of the hazardous waste.
-EPA ID numbers are needed by all parties on the manifest.
-Hazardous waste transporters in California must be registered with the Department of Toxic Substances Control.
+Identification (ID) numbers are needed by all parties on the manifest.
+Hazardous waste transporters in California must be registered with the Department of Toxic Substances Control (DTSC).

 Hazardous Waste Electronic Manifest System (e-Manifest)

 On Saturday, June 30, 2018, the U.S. Environmental Protection Agency (EPA) launched the Hazardous Waste Electronic Manifest System (e-Manifest).
 The system will improve access to higher quality and more timely hazardous waste shipment data and save industry and states valuable time and resources.